SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%tabuwu**
     Info: For the silly people.

+**%tag** `<tag: Optional>`
+    Info: Updates your tag on your profile, up to 30 characters long.
+Leave the field blank to reset the tag to your discord username.
+    Example: `%tag test tag`
+    Aliases: smashtag, sptag, settag

 **%tempmute** `<@user> <time> <reason>`
     Info: Admin only.
 Mutes a user for the specified time, which is in a shortened format with any number and d/h/m/s.
 Minimum time is 30 seconds, maximum is 1 day.
 Mention the user or use User ID.
 The reason will get DM'd to the muted person.